tarwn/lessthandot-hugo/blogs/content/posts/2011-04-27-adding-user-emulation-to-an.md

 ### Debugging

 As developers the largest benefit for us is the ability to debug our systems from a variety of viewpoints.
 Rather than going through the trouble of creating and managing sample users for every impacted role, we can use existing user records with real data behind them.
-This not only reduces the time to start debugging and remove the time involved in ongoing maintenance of test accounts, but may actually force out a few extra bugs that we wouldn&#8217;t catch with a new, vanilla user account.
+This not only reduces the time to start debugging and remove the time involved in ongoing maintenance of test accounts, but may actually force out a few extra bugs that we wouldn't catch with a new, vanilla user account.

 ### Support

 Duplicating a bug or answering a question becomes a lot easier when we can emulate the person on the other end of the bug report or phone.
-We can emulate the person in our production environment and in our development environment and verify that both environments break in the same way (or that development doesn&#8217;t break after we fix it).
+We can emulate the person in our production environment and in our development environment and verify that both environments break in the same way (or that development doesn't break after we fix it).
 We also get firsthand clues, which can knock hours off the bug-hunting process.

 ### Customer Service